Latest Legislation: The SEN Code of Practice 2014

 - School has a behavior policy which is known, used and adhered to by all staff across the school.

 - We promote and celebrate excellent attendance.
 Parents are supported and school will ring home to query a child’s non-attendance at school.
-School has its own Attendance Officer ,Mrs D Mason, who will support school and parents with ensuring children attend school regularly and on time.

 - Lunchtime Supervisors attend staff training for supporting pupils with specific medical, social and emotional needs.